zaedaamrin/e-motion-cornell/design/design-journey.md

 ### Navigation (Milestone 2)
 > Please list the pages you will include in your personal website navigation.

-- TODO
+- Home
-- TODO
+- What We Do
-- TODO
+- Join Us
-- TODO
+- About Us

 > Explain why the names of these pages make sense for your site's audience and their goals.